frontacles/frontacles/README.md

 ## `Email`

-A class to instantiate an `Email` object or validate emails.
+A class to instantiate an `Email` object or validate email addresses.
 It’s only [204 B compressed](https://bundlejs.com/?q=frontacles&treeshake=[{Email}]&config={%22compression%22%3A%22brotli%22}&bundle).

-Unlike most libraries using [RegEx for emails](https://github.com/colinhacks/zod/blob/e2b9a5f9ac67d13ada61cd8e4b1385eb850c7592/src/types.ts#L648-L663) (and prone to [bugs](https://github.com/colinhacks/zod/issues/3913)), Frontacles `Email` class relies on the same mechanism as your browser to validate email addresses, making it robust, and very likely RFC compliant.
+Unlike most libraries using [RegEx to validate a string is an email](https://github.com/colinhacks/zod/blob/e2b9a5f9ac67d13ada61cd8e4b1385eb850c7592/src/types.ts#L648-L663) (which is prone to [bugs](https://github.com/colinhacks/zod/issues/3913)), Frontacles `Email` relies on the same mechanism as your browser, making it robust, and very likely RFC compliant.

 ```js
 import { Email } from 'frontacles/url/email'